Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 CSS - CSS has been used to style some HTML elements.

-jQuery - jQuery has been used to add to the front end interactivity of some HTML elements
+jQuery - jQuery, has been used to create front end interactivity of some HTML elements

-Python - The Python language has been used the most in the making of this app.
-It has been used so the app can interact with the database.
+Python - Python, has been used so the app can interact with the database.

 MongoDB - I chose to use MongoDB as the database to store all of the necessary data that the app uses.

 Flask - I used the flask framework to build the app around.
 This framework has sped up the coding process and given a solid foundation to the app when years are navigating through the different functionalities.

-Jinja - I used jinja HTML template language to make it easy for the HTML to be manipulated depending on what information is being sent to the app via the Python functions.
+Jinja - The jinja language was used to manipulate the HTML depending on what data was being returned from various Python functions.

 ## Styling - Materialize

-I have used Google materialize to standardize the styling of this app.
-Selecting the elements that I want and then copying and pasting the code into the HTML and also any jQuery code that is needed to make the element interactive.
+I have used Google materialize to standardise the styling of this app.
+For example, selecting the elements that I want and then copying and pasting the code into the HTML and any jQuery code needed to make the element interactive.

 ## Website Structure

-The diagram here is a layout of the information structure of the website and how it will flow for the user.
+The diagram here is a layout of the website’s information structure and how it will flow for the user.

 <details
 >